gongbang02/CDC21-Healthcare/project/README.md

-We mainly used R to analyze the data in UninsuredData.xls and used Tableau to help visualize our result.
+We mainly used R to analyze the data in UninsuredState.xlsx and used Tableau to help visualize our result.
 Feel free to see our slides for the project presentation.
 Our presentation video is also available at ([link]())

 Dataset used: